agile-ts/documentation/docs/quick_start/React.md

             <button onClick={() => {
               if(currentInput === '') return;

-              // Add new Todo to the Collection based on the current Input TODOS.collect({id: generateId(), name: currentInput});
+              // Add new Todo to the Collection based on the current input TODOS.collect({id: generateId(), name: currentInput});
               setCurrentInput('');
             }}>